jandecaluwe/urubu/doc/manual/templating.md

 * comparing the loop item object with the current object, to check whether it is active

-Urubu interacts with templates by providing an evaluation context with the appropriate objects with a number of attributes.
-The goal is to make the job of the templates as easy as possible with ready-to-use attributes.
+Urubu interacts with templates by providing an evaluation context with the appropriate objects.
+The goal is to make the job of the templates as easy as possible with ready-to-use object attributes.

-Urubu supports Python hooks that make the task of the template easier.
-You can define validators that validate and possibly change an item before passing it to the template.
-Also, you can define custom filters that for use by the templates.

 The template library
 ====================